 It's also not too shabby if you're buying groceries.
 You can earn 2% back at supermarkets.
 The only potential caveat to keep in mind is the $95 annual fee that applies after the first year.

 You'll earn slightly less rewards on dining and entertainment -- 3% cash back versus 4%.
-But it's still a solid choice for earning cash back on groceries, with a 2% rewards rate.
+But it's still a solid choice for earning cash back on groceries.

 What's the Verdict?